-ADVICE-40-004-18 (V2-0) Addressing false FSC claims on products/projects containing material from unacceptable sources Normative references FSC-PRO-10-003 V1-1 FSC-STD-20-001, Clauses 1.2.3 i) & 1.4.5 b) FSC-STD-20-007, Clause 8.1 FSC-STD-20-011 V4-1, Clauses 4.1, 7.4 and 9.1 FSC-STD-20-012, Clauses 7.1 & 4.5 FSC-STD-30-010, Clauses 1.5 & 1.6 FSC-STD-40-003 V2-1 Clause 5.1.2 FSC-STD-40-004 V3-0 Clauses 1.1, 1.6, 2.3 and 12.3 (equivalent clauses in V3-1 are 1.1, 1.8, 2.3 and 13.3) Approval date 06 April 2020; amendment 25 October 2021 Effective date Version 2: 01 January 2022 Version 1: effective from 06 April 2020 and stays in effect until 31 December 2021 Scope This Advice Note addresses situations where ineligible input is used in products and projects claimed, labelled and/or promoted as FSC certified or FSC Controlled Wood.
+ADVICE-40-004-18 (V2-0) Addressing false FSC claims on products/projects containing material from unacceptable sources Normative references FSC-PRO-10-003 V1-1 FSC-STD-20-001, Clauses 1.2.3 i) & 1.4.5 b) FSC-STD-20-007, Clause 8.1 FSC-STD-20-011 V4-1, Clauses 4.1, 7.4 and 9.1 FSC-STD-20-012, Clauses 7.1 & 4.5 FSC-STD-30-010, Clauses 1.5 & 1.6 FSC-STD-40-003 V2-1 Clause 5.1.2 FSC-STD-40-004 V3-1 Clauses 1.1, 1.8, 2.3 and 13.3 Approval date 06 April 2020; amendment 25 October 2021 Effective date From 01 January 2022 until withdrawn Scope This Advice Note addresses situations where ineligible input is used in products and projects claimed, labelled and/or promoted as FSC certified or FSC Controlled Wood.
 The Advice Note primarily applies to certified organizations who have generated such a false claim and specifies the actions for them, their certification bodies (CBs), as well as for Assurance Services International (ASI) and FSC to address these false claims.
 It further applies to organizations adding new group members/sites and certificate holders/organizations outsourcing services - to prevent them from developing business relations with organizations who generated false claims and have been blocked from the FSC system.
 This Advice Note does not apply to situations where organizations have generated inaccurate claims.
 The applicable requirements of the Chain of Custody Certification FSC-STD-40-004 standard shall continue to be used to regulate inaccurate claims.
 Terms and Definitions Blocked Organization: A certificate holder or a former certificate holder that is blocked from the FSC Certification Scheme in response to False Claims by: i. the suspension of the Granted Rights to use the FSC trademarks, alternatively the termination of the License Agreement for the FSC Certification Scheme, and ii. the restriction from carrying out processes or activities that are included within the scope of their FSC certification as a result of suspension/termination of FSC certification, and iii. prevention of re-entry to the FSC system by re-certification or by becoming a member of a Group or Multi-site COC certification, or by becoming a contractor for other certificate holders with valid FSC certification.
 NOTE: An organization may be blocked from the FSC system for reasons other than as a response to False Claims.
 The above definition is provided in the context of this Advice Note.
-NOTE: For organizations having Group CoC certification, the blockage will apply to the whole group in case root cause analysis establishes that the false claim developed due to a failure (negligent or deliberate) at the group level (or

-Group manager level).
+NOTE: For organizations having Group CoC certification, the blockage will apply to the whole group in case root cause analysis establishes that the false claim developed due to a failure (negligent or deliberate) at the group level (or Group manager level).
 In other scenarios, if the root cause analysis establishes the development of the false claim to a failure at the group member level, then this Advice Note will apply at the Group member level.